MiFinder: Reception

 The application is listed as a founding partner of Go-On-Gold, which is a national campaign to raise awareness about the barriers faced by disabled people in accessing computers and the Internet, and to help remove those barriers.

 Security

 According to the developers, security is paramount including options to instantly block and report users, and to turn distance off.
-Exact location is never shared unless given and all profile photos are checked by real people and there are profanity filters.
+The exact location is never shared unless given and all profile photos are checked by real people and there are profanity filters.
 According to the developers these controls make it as "secure as it can possibly be".